rampadc/cc254x-hidKbdM/README.md

 **Features to be implemented**
 + Receive LED reports from host and send it over UART to external MCU

-The development for this project is potentially ceased.

 # Setup
-This was developed with IAR Embedded Workbench for 8051 v8.30 and BLE-stack v1.4.0.
-It is not updated to the latest BLE-stack v1.4.1.
+This was developed with IAR Embedded Workbench for 8051 v9.20 and BLE-stack v1.4.2.

 To flash the firmware onto the chip, CC Debugger ($49) from Texas Instruments need to be used with SmartRF Flash Programmer (free).
 Connection to HM-10 is as follows: